bellatoris/HumanComputerInteraction/ReadMe.md

 	* Compared to marketing data
 	* Compared to very expensive field trial
 	* Individual Goal estimates very inaccruate (~50% off)
-	* Core analysis obvious in retrospect (saving not in bottleneck don't help)
+	* Core analysis obvious in retrospect (savings not in bottleneck don't help)

 Was GOMS necessary, or could an expert analysis have revealed this?